-- Voice assistant: These can provide a concierge-like experience, providing guests with curated and customised information.
+- Voice assistant: These can provide a concierge-like experience, providing guests with curated and customized info.

-- Lighting control: As well as being an energy efficient solution, smart lighting enables you to automate your lights or control them remotely, eliminating the need for wall switches.
+- Lighting control: On top of being an energy efficient solution, smart lighting enables you to automate your lights or control them remotely, eliminating the need for wall switches.

 - Noise monitors: Whether your market has strict regulations or not, getting noise alerts always helps community relations.

 - Monitored life safety: Protect your property and guests from burglary, smoke, and CO2 threats.